fiduswriter/django-npm-mjs/README.md

 NPM.JS dependencies
 -------------------

-1. Add package.json files into one or more of your apps.
-All package.json files will be merged.
+1. Add package.json or package.json5 files into one or more of your apps.
+All package files will be merged.

-2. Import in your JS files from any of the npm modules specified in your package.json files.
+2. Import in your JS files from any of the npm modules specified in your package files.

 3. Run `./manage.py transpile`.